alistairkung/percepticon/README.md

 Send an article headline found on the Internet and THE PERCEPTICON will tell you if it's good or bad journalism!

-[The API is live here](https://perceptron.herokuapp.com) - it's an API only Rails project so there's now views.
+[The API is live here](https://perceptron.herokuapp.com) - it's an API only Rails project so there's no views.
 See the front-end demo for instructions on how to use it.

 [Check out the Frontend demo for a demonstration](http://www.github.com/tbscanlon/percepticon-frontend)